To Our Dear Valued Patients:

 - We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find some in the reception area and other places in the office for you to use as needed.

 - We will take your temperature upon entering our office.
 If you have a temperature or are feeling sick, please stay home to protect others as well as yourself.

 - You may see that our waiting room will no longer offer magazines, coffee station, pens and so forth since those items are difficult to clean and disinfect.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

 - We will do our best to allow greater time between patients to reduce waiting times for you, as well as eliminate any traffic in the reception area or hallways.

 - You will also see us wearing a lot more disposable, personal protective equipment (PPE) to further ensure the safety of all our patients and the team.

-We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
-Thank you for being our patient.
-We value your trust and loyalty and look forward to welcoming back our patients, neighbors, and friends.
+We look forward to seeing you and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
+We value your trust and loyalty and thank you for being our patient.